Capp3/car_search/docs/projectbrief.md

 Make sure and setup the development environment

-- Use Poetry to install dependencies and manage the virtual environment.
+- Use UV to install dependencies and manage the virtual environment.

 ## Conclusion